mattgwagner/ocs-platoon-trainer-guide/pages/tac-11-daily-battle-rhythm.md

 - Document observations and prepare counseling statements as needed.
 - Attend staff meetings and coordinate with other cadre.
 - End-of-day review and planning for the next day.
 - **Tip:** Prioritize tasks using the "urgent vs. important" matrix to maximize effectiveness.

-> **Scenario:** Faced with competing demands, the TAC Officer delegates administrative tasks to focus on a critical field exercise, ensuring both mission success and candidate development.